Sticky Sessions & Manual Rotation

 Python

-import requests # With username/password authentication PROXY = "http://john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" # All requests use the same exit IP for i in range(5): response = requests.get("https://checkip.amazonaws.com", proxies={"http": PROXY, "https": PROXY}) print(f"Request {i+1}: {response.text.strip()}")
+import requests # With username/password authentication PROXY = "http://john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" # All requests use the same exit IP for that route for i in range(5): response = requests.get("https://checkip.amazonaws.com", proxies={"http": PROXY, "https": PROXY}) print(f"Request {i+1}: {response.text.strip()}")

 With IP-based authentication (Hybrid Auth Mode):